arvind632/JavaScript/README.md

 * **Callback Queue** → Timers, DOM events
 * **Microtask Queue** → Promises, async/await

+### Phases of the Event Loop in JavaScript
+JavaScript in the browser has 2 main phases:
+1️⃣ Macro-task Queue
+   Examples of Macro-tasks:setTimeout, setInterval, DOM events (Click), callback 2️⃣ Micro-task Queue:
+   High-priority queue — always executed before next macro-task Promise.then(), async/await
 ### **4️⃣ Event Loop monitors the Call Stack**

 If the Call Stack is **empty**, the Event Loop push callback (Promis & setTimeout) into Call Stack for execution.